robby-barton/stats-go/README.md

 ## Services
 ### Running and Building
-Each of the services can be run locally using `make run-{ranker,updater,server}` and their binaries can be built with `make {ranker,updater,server}`.
+Each of the services can be run locally using `make {ranker,updater,server}`.

-When running the services with `make run-*` you can pass command line arguments by appending `OPTS="..."` to the make call: `make run-ranker OPTS="-t 25"`.
+When running the services locally you can pass command line arguments by appending `OPTS="..."` to the make call: `make ranker OPTS="-t 25"`.

 ### Ranker
 Ranker will generate a ranking for the year/week requested and print the results.

 #### Options
-The ranker has the following options:
 | Option | Type | Default | Description |
 | --- | --- | --- | --- |
 | `-y YEAR` | `int` | most recent | The year to rank |